Is the Covid-19 outbreak affecting the rollout of superfast broadband?

 What is meant by the term ‘superfast’ broadband?

-Connecting Cambridgeshire has already brought access to superfast broadband to over 96% of premises in Cambridgeshire and Peterborough, and is aiming to reach over 99% across the county by the end of 2020.
+Connecting Cambridgeshire has already brought access to superfast broadband to over 97.5% of premises in Cambridgeshire and Peterborough, and is aiming to reach over 99% across the county within the next year.